Death of a True Champion

 He battled back, in a true fighters fashion, and upset highly favored Roger Mayweather.

 It took just 98 seconds for Rocky to score the knockout.

 He successfully defended his title 3 times before going up against a future Hall of Famer in Wilfredo Gomez.

 Unfortunately, best known for his stint on the A&E TV show, Intervention, Rocky was more than that.

 Struggles that could have easily defeated most, made Rocky fight harder.

 He was a quintessential fighter to the core.

 After battling addiction and homelessness, Rocky fought in a situation most would have deemed impossible.
-However, with a fighters’ determination and help from those close to him, he beat his addiction and continually strived for better.
+However, with a fighters’ determination, specialized addiction treatment, and help from those close to him, he beat his addiction and continually strived for better.